Create the target environment for your migration

 At this point, the only thing that is left to do is creating the schema for your client application on the new cluster.

-Make sure that all keyspaces and tables being migrated are identical to the corresponding ones on Origin (including keyspace, table and column names).
+Make sure that all keyspaces and tables being migrated are identical to the corresponding ones on the origin cluster,including keyspace, table, and column names.

-• To copy the schema, you can simply run CQL describe on Origin for the schema that is being migrated, and then run the output on your new cluster.
+• To copy the schema, you can run CQL describe on the origin cluster to get the schema that is being migrated, and then run the output on your new cluster.
 Bear in mind that, if you are migrating from an old version, you may need to adapt some CQL clauses that are no longer supported in newer versions (e.g. COMPACT STORAGE).
 Please refer to the documentation of the relevant versions for more information.

 Was this helpful?